Faking SM Photons by Displaced Dark Photon Decays: Object identification summary

 In the left panel of Fig.~\ref{fig:openangle}, we show the efficiency of a dark photon decay in the unconverted photon region that passes the open angle cut, assuming $\eta(\gamma')=0$ for simplicity.
 The cut requires the $e^+e^-$ pair that fakes a normal photon to hit the first layer of the ATLAS ECAL within a separation\footnote{This is the average width of a strip cell.
 The precise number is angular dependent due to detector details, and we only take one fixed number in our analysis to simplify the calculation.
 The result from this estimation should only be different from the real answer by a factor of O(1).} $\Delta x< 4.7$ mm in the $\eta$-direction, so the signal can be identified as a single photon.
 This is a rather conservative assumption comparing to the estimation using boosted pions from the Higgs decay measurement \cite{Knapen:2015dap}.
-The resulting probability is higher for a $\gamma'$ with a larger boost (smaller $m_{\gamma'}$) or a longer decay length.
-Having the decay closer to the ECAL allows a larger separation between $e^+e^-$.
-When estimating the acceptance of this cut, we assume dark photons are produced in the transverse mode.
-After boosting the open angle to the lab-frame, we calculate the acceptance as a function of the decay position.
+This criteria is easier to be satisfied for a $\gamma'$ with a larger boost (smaller $m_{\gamma'}$) or a longer decay length.
+This is simply because that, for a fixed value of $\Delta x$, a larger open angle between $e+/e-$ is allowed if the decay happens closer to the ECAL.

 In the right panel of Fig.~\ref{fig:openangle}, we show the probability of a dark photon decay being identified as a photon in the ATLAS detector.
 The estimation is based on the probability of dark photon decaying in the converted and unconverted photon regions (solid curves).
 The dash-dotted curves in Fig.~\ref{fig:openangle} contain the angular cut discussed above.
 As we can see in the plot, the difference between the probability with (solid curve) and without (dot-dashed curve) the angular cut is not significant.
 This is because an O(100) MeV dark photon is highly boosted from the decay of a 750 GeV resonance.